 Malassezia, like other skin-residing fungal species like Candida albicans, secretes fungal enzymes which promote host invasion and proliferation.
 However, it cannot produce fatty acids like C. albicans or other fungi.
 Instead, it exploits its lipases and phospholipases to procure host fatty acids for their growth (3).

-Drugs like griseofulvin, ethionamide, buspirone, haloperidol, chlorpromazine, IL-2, interferon-α, methyldopa, and psoralens, along with deficiencies of pyridoxine, zinc, niacin and riboflavin may induce SD-like dermatitis symptoms (5).
+Medications like griseofulvin, ethionamide, buspirone, haloperidol, chlorpromazine, IL-2, interferon-α, methyldopa, and psoralens, along with deficiencies of pyridoxine, zinc, niacin and riboflavin may induce SD-like dermatitis symptoms (5).

 The availability of new tools such as genomic and proteomic analyses has begun to provide a new insight into the pathogenetic mechanisms involved.